Illex/dataviscourse-pr-gunViolence/README.md

 ScreenCast Url here:
 <br>
 <br>
-This project visualizes data sourced from GunViolenceArchive.org aggrigated at the link above.
+This project visualizes data sourced from GunViolenceArchive.org. you can access the visualization at the project website link above.
 Here you can sift through data from 2014/1/1 through 2018/3/31 to see all the recoreded events in our data set.
 By selecting states on the map and chaning the filters in the timeline you can see the trends associated with gun violence in the U.S and compare states against each other.
 The incident pane in the bottom right